nixme/jazz_hands/README.md

 ### `colored_prompt`

 Color the console prompt?
-Defaults to `true` for GNU readline or `rb-readline` which don't exhibit character counting issues with colored prompts. `false` for libedit.
+Defaults to `true` when the current ruby is compiled against GNU readline or `rb-readline`, which don't have issues counting characters in colored prompts. `false` for libedit.

-Note: `Pry.color = false` trumps this setting and disables all coloring in the console.
+Note: `Pry.color = false` trumps this setting and disables all console coloring.

 ### `prompt_separator`

-Separator string between the application name and the line input.
+Separator string between the application name and line input.
 Defaults to `»` for GNU readline or libedit.
-Defaults to `>` for `rb-readline` which doesn't handled mixed encodings well.
+Defaults to `>` for `rb-readline` which fails on mixed encodings.

 ### Syntax highlighting

 Syntax highlighting as you type via [Coolline][coolline] and [Coderay][coderay] is disabled by default due to slightly buggy behavior.
-To enable, add `JazzHands.enable_syntax_highlighting_as_you_type!` to an initializer.
+To enable, add `JazzHands.enable_syntax_highlighting_as_you_type!` to the initializer.
 Only works with MRI 1.9.3.